-Please visit UniversityHealthSystem.com to learn more about our services and locations.
+Please visit University HealthSystem.com to learn more about our services and locations.

-As a member of our House Staff, you will be practicing at some of these facilities and playing a vital role in the mission of our Health System.
+As a member of our House Staff, you will be practicing at some of these facilities and playing a vital role in the mission of University Health.
 You will find additional information about these facilities in the section titled University Health Facilities and Services.
-We are counting on you to help us provide every patient with high-quality, patient-centered care.
+We are counting on you to help us provide every patient with compassionate, high-quality, patient-centered care.